-n) Any additional providers on which the Lead Agency chooses to include reports.
-Note -

-Licensed providers and CCDF providers must have monitoring and inspection reports

-posted on their consumer education website.
+h) Any additional providers on which the Lead Agency chooses to include reports.
+Note -Licensed providers and CCDF providers must have monitoring and inspection reports posted on their consumer education website.

-✓ License-exempt non-CCDF providers
+License-exempt non-CCDF providers

 Relative child care providers

-Other.

-Describe